jvlehtonen/brutenib/README.md

 ## Installation

-Open package contents into a directory.

-Run `make` in that directory.
-You need a C++ compiler that supports C++11.

-You can have brutenib.sh's location on PATH, set alias to the script, etc.
+Clone/download repository from GitHub.
+Once you have directory `brutenib`:

 ```
-# make folder for binaries:
+cd brutenib
-mkdir brute
+mkdir build
-# make it current
-cd brute
+cd build
-# unpack package (2020-02-05 is version and will change)
-tar xf path-to/brutenib-2020-02-05.tar.gz
+cmake3 -DCMAKE_INSTALL_PREFIX=prefix ..
 make

-# append folder to path
-export PATH=${PATH}:brute
-# OR set alias
-alias brutenib.sh=brute/brutenib.sh
-# OR use full path when calling brutenib.sh
+make install
 ```

+The install will place files under directory `prefix`.
+The `-DCMAKE_INSTALL_PREFIX=prefix` is optional.
+The default prefix is `/usr/local` and writing there requires admin privileges.
+E.g. `sudo make install`.

+Ensure that directory `prefix/bin` is on the `PATH`.

 ## Usage

 Make a working directory.
-Call the `brutenib.sh` in that directory.
+Call the `brutenib` in that directory.
 It will show what options are required.